 As you may have seen in the press, investments in the Woodford Equity Income Fund have been ‘gated’1.
 This means that investors can’t get their money back in the short term, with all buying and selling suspended for 28 days.

 I’ve been through an uncomfortable episode like this before, prior to joining Nutmeg.
 During the height of the financial crisis, a few funds we held for clients were suspended because redemptions were too high to allow for the orderly sale of investments.
 But these were “alternatives” like hedge funds and commercial property, which typically required three months’ notice for redemptions.
 These vehicles were designed to allow for more illiquid investments (it is not easy to sell an office block or an industrial warehouse!) and were less tightly regulated, so they were not sold to the general public.
 I cannot recall the suspension of a mainstream equity fund that traded on a daily basis, and certainly not one that regularly appeared on “best buy” fund lists.
 I know from that experience that the suspension of the buying and selling of a fund destroys investor confidence.

 The Woodford Equity Income Fund is an actively managed fund, aiming to beat the broad UK equity market by picking individual stocks.
 As such, we would never invest our customers’ money in it; we choose only to invest in exchange-traded funds (ETFs) which track a range of markets and asset classes.
-That means we have no direct exposure to the fund or to the fund manager.
+That means we have no direct exposure to the fund.
 Nevertheless, we recognise that a high-profile fund suspension like this is bad for confidence in funds in general.